 Ian Pike, PhD Director

 Associate Professor, Department of Pediatrics, UBC

-Ian Pike is the Director of the BC Injury Research and Prevention Unit, Associate Professor in the Department of Pediatrics at UBC, Associate Scientist at the Child and family Research Institute, and Co-executive Director and Spokesperson for The Community Against Preventable Injuries – an injury prevention social marketing organization.
+Dr. Ian Pike is the Director of the BC Injury Research and Prevention Unit, Associate Professor in the Department of Pediatrics at UBC, Associate Scientist at the BC Children’s Hospital Research Institute, and Co-executive Director and Spokesperson for The Community Against Preventable Injuries – an injury prevention social marketing organization.
 His academic training is in kinesiology, health promotion and injury prevention, with particular emphasis on population health and the workplace.
-He has some 30 years experience in injury prevention and healthy lifestyle promotion, and has worked in the private, not-for-profit and academic sectors.
-For his leadership and work in developing a province-wide health promotion and injury prevention program for the healthcare sector, he was recognized with an international award of excellence by the Association for Worksite Health Promotion.
+He has some 30 years experience in injury prevention and healthy lifestyle promotion, and has worked in the private, not-for-profit, and academic sectors.
+For his leadership and work in developing a province-wide health promotion and injury prevention program for the health care sector, Dr. Pike was recognized with an international award of excellence by the Association for Worksite Health Promotion.

-Dr. Pike has been an invited speaker and expert participant at numerous health, wellness and injury prevention conferences and meetings.
+Dr. Pike has been an invited speaker and expert participant at numerous health, wellness, and injury prevention conferences and meetings.
 He is published in the academic and professional journals, and serves as a member of the Editorial Board of the journal, Injury Prevention.
-His current research, which is funded by the Canadian Institutes for Health Research (CIHR), includes national projects to develop and validate injury indicators for Canadian children and youth; injury prevention among First Nations and Inuit children and youth; and, child passenger safety.
-Most recently his team was awarded a 5-year CIHR grant of $2 million and named the CIHR Team in Child and Youth Injury Prevention in Canada.
+His current research, which is funded by the Canadian Institutes of Health Research (CIHR), includes national projects to develop and validate injury indicators for Canadian children and youth; injury prevention among First Nations and Inuit children and youth; and child passenger safety.
+Most recently his team was awarded a five-year CIHR grant of $2 million, named the CIHR Team in Child and Youth Injury Prevention in Canada.

 Shelina Babul, PhD Associate Director / Sports Injury Specialist